A. Beattie PawManagement.co.uk

 To work in canine psychotherapy, to get to the root of the problem, to set a program tailored to your dog and to enable us to support you fully with aftercare we need to really get to know you, your circumstances and your dog..a historic profile etc.. to do this professionally takes time, a one hour appointment would not scratch the surface to do you or your dog justice.

-Upon booking you will be sent a behavioural traits/temperament test questionnaire to return to us.
+Upon booking you may be sent a behavioural traits/temperament test questionnaire to return to us.
 An appointment will be made during which a behavioural analysis (historic profile) will be taken during the consultation and assessment of behavioural issues.

 Your dogs behaviour will be explained.
 A program will be put into place, discussed and demonstrated